Welcome to Nordic Centre

 Seminars, workshops, conferences

-Funding for academic events (deadlines: March 10 and September 10 every year)
+Funding for seminars, workshops and conferences (deadlines: March 20 and September 20 every year)

-You can apply for any amount between 2,000 and 7,000 Euros for academic events like workshops, courses, PhD seminars, and conferences to be held at Nordic Centre.
-Priority is given to applications that involve researchers from more than one university.
+You can apply for funding of any amount between 2,000 and 7,000 euros to organize an academic event to be held at Nordic Centre.
+Priority is given to applications that involve researchers from more than one member university.
+You can also apply for 20,000 to host our biannual conference in 2020, deadline is March 20, 2019.
 All academic disciplines are eligible.
+See pictures of our facilities here.

 Courses for your students

 Nordic Centre can tailor short courses in Shanghai within your academic field, in close cooperation with you – at whatever level, including PhD.
 Write to us at any time with your ideas.
-We also offer the summer courses Doing Business in China and Chinese Politics and Society, for which each member university is offered three places.
+We also offer the summer courses Business and Innovation in China and Chinese Politics and Society, for which each member university is offered three places.